Tsung-Ping/functional-harmony/README.md

 **Taking Form**

-For users who are interested in musical forms, you are recommended to convert the annotations in the BPS-FH dataset by the parser provided in https://github.com/MarkGotham/Taking-Form.
+For users who are interested in human analyses of musical form, you are recommended to convert the annotations in the BPS-FH dataset by the parser provided in https://github.com/MarkGotham/Taking-Form.

 An converted example is provided in the folder "Taking Form."